horgh/irc/README.md

 this package favours RFC 1459.

 Due to the vagaries of IRC servers in the wild, this package is lenient and will decode messages even if they are not fully RFC compliant.
+For example:

-For example, it silently ignores trailing spaces in messages in certain cases (in locations where they should be considered invalid).
+  * It silently ignores trailing spaces in messages in certain cases (in locations where they should be considered invalid).
+  * It allows messages to end with bare LF rather than the required CRLF.